-We are a grass root organic farm with the goal, to live sustainable within the next 3 years.
+We are a holistic organic farm with the goal, to live sustainable within the next 3 years.

 - To grow our own food from vegetables to tropical food forests.
 You can be part of this thriving process!